• Skip to primary navigation

 Instructions

-• In a medium bowl, beat the butter and cream cheese together until smooth.
-(We used our KitchenAid mixer.)
+• In a medium bowl, beat the butter and cream cheese together with a mixer until smooth.
 Add the vanilla and sugar; beat until smooth.

 • Add in the coconut, using your hands to mix thoroughly.

-• Whisk together cinnamon and sugar.
-Roll candy in mixture.
+• Whisk together cinnamon and brown sugar.
+Roll the candy in the cinnamon mixture.

 Tried this recipe?
 Pin it for later!Follow @FeelsLikeHome or tag #FeelsLikeHomeBlog!